cristo-rabani/meteor-universe-audio-recorder/README.md

 # Universe Audio Recorder
 This package provides API for recording and playing recorded sound.
-All works as a collection and documents with special methods like collection.startRecording() or doc.play() // Audio file is represented by document //
+All works as a collections and documents with special methods like `collection.startRecording()` or `doc.play()` // Audio file is represented by document //

 ## Recorder